openl2m/openl2m/docs/code/switches_app/connections.rst

 The API is defined in *switches/connect/connector.py*.
 This *Connector()* base class is inherited by all device- or vendor-specific connectors.

-:doc:`Read the python documentation for this class. <../source/switches.connect>`

 **connect.py**

 **get_connection_object()** figures out what specific Connector() class to get